Geometric decomposition of abelian varieties of order 1: Weil polynomials

 We say that $A$ is \emph{simple} if it is nonzero and not isogenous to the product of two nonzero abelian varieties.
 Since multiplication of Weil polynomials corresponds to taking products of abelian varieties, any abelian variety with irreducible Weil polynomial is simple.
 The converse is not quite true because of the Honda--Tate theorem; see \S\ref{sec:Honda-Tate}.

 By the \emph{Newton polygon} of $A$, we will mean the Newton polygon of its associated Weil polynomial $Q(x)$ with respect to the $p$-adic valuation $v_q$ for the normalization $v_q(q) = 1$.
 It can also be computed from the Newton polygon of the real Weil polynomial $R(x)$ (for the same normalized valuation): by \eqref{eq:Weil poly to real Weil poly}, all slopes in $[0, 1/2)$ have the same multiplicity in both polygons.
 (Explicitly, if $v_q(\alpha) \in [0,1/2)$, then $v_q(q\alpha^{-1}) \in (1/2, 1]$ and so $v_q(\alpha + q\alpha^{-1}) = v_q(\alpha)$.)
+For each $s \in [0,1)$, the multiplicity $m_s$ of $s$ as a slope in the Newton polygon has the property that $m_s s \in \ZZ$, e.g., from Manin's description of the formal group of $A$ in terms of the quantities $m_s s$ \cite[Theorem~4.1]{manin}; in other words, the Newton polygon of $A$ has integral vertices.
 We say that $A$ is \emph{ordinary} if the slopes of its Newton polygon are all equal to 0 or 1.

 For $n$ a positive integer, let $A_{\FF_{q^n}}$ denote the base extension of $A$ from $\FF_q$ to $\FF_{q^n}$.
 From the definition of the Weil polynomial, we see that the Weil polynomial $Q_n(x)$ of $A_{\FF_{q^n}}$ has roots which are the $n$-th powers of the roots of $Q(x)$; that is,